Travel to Norway

 Depart home and travel through Oslo, Norway on your way to Longyearbyen, Svalbard, Norway.

 Sail through Norway’s Arctic past glaciers lit by the midnight sun to find a most mythic predator: the Polar Bear.
-This incredibly unique and exclusive polar adventure is to the famed Svalbard Archipelago of northern Norway, which includes Spitsbergen Island.
-Located between the North Pole and Norway, these islands are home to one of the greatest concentrations of Polar Bears on Earth, with approximately 3,000 bears.
-This region remains wild and pristine with its vast mountains, dramatic fjords, massive glaciers, and picturesque icebergs coupled with a myriad of arctic wildlife (Polar Bears, Walrus, Reindeer, Arctic Fox, various whale species, seals, puffins, fulmars, and a multitude of migratory bird species).
-The primary mission of our professional photographer leader, Scott Davis, is to provide you with skills and opportunities to produce quality images of unique arctic wildlife and beautiful landscapes.
+This polar adventure is to the famed Svalbard Archipelago of northern Norway.
+Located between the North Pole and Norway, these islands are home to one of the greatest concentrations of Polar Bears on Earth, approximately 3,000 bears.
+This region remains wild and pristine with its vast mountains, dramatic fjords, massive glaciers, and picturesque icebergs couple with a myriad of Arctic wildlife.
+The primary mission of professional photographer leader Scott Davis is to provide you with skills and opportunities to produce quality images of unique Arctic wildlife and beautiful landscapes.

 Depart home and travel through Oslo, Norway on your way to Longyearbyen, Svalbard, Norway.